-The robotic dolphin is so realistic that the volunteers (who swam next to it) were shocked to learn that it wasn't real.
+The robotic dolphin is so realistic that the volunteers (who swam alongside it) were shocked to learn it wasn't real.

 Whether zoos and aquariums are ethical places or not has always been a debated question.
 Sure, they offer educational opportunities, but they do so through trapped creatures that would normally have entire oceans to move around, and instead remain confined to relatively small pools.

 Melanie Langlotz, a New Zealand entrepreneur, as well as a scholar (and antagonist) of the idea of animals in captivity, He has helped build a life size robot dolphin.
 A dolphin that swims just like a real one and can react to human gestures.
 Now his project is getting a lot of attention from Chinese zoos and aquariums (facing early, strong bans in the wildlife trade).

 His robotic dolphin could be what Chinese companies in need need to overcome this financial crisis, and it also provides a conscious way of experiencing wildlife without imprisoning animals.